solo-io/supergloo/docs/content/reference/api/github.com.solo-io.gloo-mesh.api.certificates.pod_bounce_directive.md

 <a name="certificates.mesh.gloo.solo.io.PodBounceDirectiveSpec.PodSelector.RootCertSync"></a>

 ### PodBounceDirectiveSpec.PodSelector.RootCertSync
-RootCertSync describes values in a secret and configmap which must be equal in order for a pod to be bounced.
+RootCertSync describes values in a secret and configmap which must be equal in order for a Pod to be bounced.

 | Field | Type | Label | Description |